 The Ayr Description Page offers a more detailed description of the town and its history.
 The page contains some basic travel information for the town.

 An 1837 description of Ayr and neighbouring areas, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 A note on a fragment of the history of the Ayr Grammar School.